akalink/VRC-Liars-Dice/README.md

    ![Example of the prefab](/image%20files/prefab%20example.png)
    ![Example of the Window Option](/image%20files/editor%20script%20example.png)
+4. The logger exists to help debug the table during development.
+It is suggested you use it if you plan to edit the table for any purpose.

 ### How to play
 To begin each round, all players roll their dice simultaneously.
 Each player looks at their own dice after they roll, keeping them hidden from the other players.